 - 1. Completion of four Spanish courses at the 200-level or above. - 2.
 Additional requirements and things to note: - a.
 Certain requirements for the minor may be met through an approved study abroad program.
-(Back to ToC)

-9.37.
-Studio Art17
+9.39.
+Studio Art

-B.A. in Studio Art
+B.A. in Studio Art (TU)

-B.A. in Studio Art-Medical and Scientific Illustration Track
+B.A. in Studio Art-Medical and Scientific Illustration Track (TU)

-B.A. in Studio Art-Filmmaking, Video and Photography Track
+B.A. in Studio Art-Filmmaking, Video and Photography Track (TU)